 Complete the Free Application for Federal Student Aid (FAFSA) for each academic year.
-The FAFSA is available online at www. fafsa.ed.gov beginning January 1.
-The application priority date is September 1; submit the completed FAFSA by April 1, if possible.
+The FAFSA is available online at www.fafsa.ed.gov beginning January 1.
+Submit the completed FAFSA by April 1, if possible.
+The FAFSA must be processed by September 1 for students enrolling in the Fall semester or by February 1 for students enrolling in the Spring or Summer terms.